HamedMasafi/Neuron/README.md

-# Noron
+# Neuron

 Qt Remote object sharing

 This tool implements remote object sharing (Object Oriented RPC) in Qt.
 From a technical point of view it can compare with Java RMI or similar technologies.
-Noron has an advanced signaling mechanism.
+Neuron has an advanced signaling mechanism.
 A property change on a peer (server or client) will immediately signal a change on other peers.
 It can transfer every QVariant type (even QPixmap and complex types).

-The Noron project is a framework that performs remote method invocation on client/server shared objects, the object-oriented equivalent of remote procedure calls (RPC).
+The Neuron project is a framework that performs remote method invocation on client/server shared objects, the object-oriented equivalent of remote procedure calls (RPC).
 With support for direct transfer of serialized c++ types and QObject based objects.

 ## Features
 - Simple to use